dwgoon/sfa/README.md

 * Calculate the influence using only the network topology.
 * Apply multiple algorithms to multiple datasets.
 * Perform large-scale simulations with parallel processing.
-* Suppoer user-defined algorithms and datasets.
+* Support user-defined algorithms and datasets.

 ## Python version ##
 * Both Python 2 and 3 are supported.